Analysis | A Central Bank With No Key Rate? Yes, in Singapore: QuickTake

 7. When does the MAS meet?

 It typically announces policy decisions twice a year, around the middle of April and October.
-The next meeting is on Friday.
 There was, however, an out-of-cycle announcement in January 2015 that surprised markets, showing that the central bank is not intractably tethered to a six-monthly timetable.
+In the April 13, 2018 decision, the central bank shifted back to a modest and gradual appreciation stance, increasing the slope of the currency band slightly from zero appreciation.
 Deputy Prime Minister Tharman Shanmugaratnam chairs the MAS board of directors.

 To contact the reporter on this story: Masaki Kondo in Singapore at mkondo3@bloomberg.net.